rhockenbury/homebridge-ecowitt-weather-sensors/README.md

 ### Outdoor Weather Sensors
 #### Wind
-* Sensors (Can be indvidually hidden via the plugin settings)
+* Sensors (Can be individually hidden via the plugin settings)
     * Direction
     * Speed
     * Gust
     * Maximum Daily Gust
 * Presented as **Motion Sensors**
   * **Motion Detected** status is triggered based on thresholds configured in the plugin settings
-* Thresholds are configured using the [Beaufort Scale](https://simple.wikipedia.org/wiki/Beaufort_scale)
+* Wind direction units are in degrees
-* Wind speed display units can be configured in the plugin setting.
+* Wind speed units can be configured in the plugin setting (kts, mps, mph, kmh)
+* Wind speed thresholds are specified using the configured (selected) units

 #### Rain
 * Sensors (Can be individually hidden via the plugin settings)
   * Rate